dsfb/JavaQemu/README.md

 Mirroring information about JavaQemu:

-JavaQemu is a Graphical User Interface Front End for QEMU, written in Java.
+JavaQemu was my GUI Front End project for QEMU, written in Java.
-JavaQemu works with JRE 1.7/1.8 and MS Windows OS.
+JavaQemu works with JRE 1.7/1.8 (and more recent JREs) and MS Windows OS.
-Since version 0.0.4a15, JavaQemu works with JRE 1.6 or Linux OS/Mac OS, too.
-Since version 0.2.0a10, JavaQemu works only with JRE 1.7+.

-This project is licensed by the next licenses:
+This project is inactive and was replaced by my new project: KotlEmu!

-GNU General Public License version 2.0 (GPLv2)

-and

-GNU Library or Lesser General Public License version 2.0 (LGPLv2).
+Obs.: This project will not be developed anymore, because I am studying Kotlin programming language, and I am making a new project of a GUI Front End project for QEMU, called: KotlEmu.
+Thank you for your comprehension!

+The page of my new project is: https://sourceforge.net/projects/kotlemu/